Josh-Diamond/rancher-terratest/README.md

   - description - waits until cluster is in an active state

 Testing:
-- First, create and export configuration specs in config.go, to later reference in your tests
+- Create and export configuration specs in config.go, to later reference in tests
-- Then to add a test, simple create a new _test.go file in the `tests` folder and begin writing your test!
+- Create a new _test.go file in the `tests` folder and begin writing a test
-- Most functions take in a url, token, name, or id; it is recommended to grab those values before writing tests
+- Most functions take in a url, token, name, or id; it is recommended to grab these values before writing tests
   ```
   // Grab variables for reference w/ testing functions below
 	url := terraform.Output(t, terraformOptions, "host_url")